OMDTZ/MillsMap_V1/README.md

         - Ns2.digitalocean.com.
         - Ns3.digitalocean.com.
 ![Alt text](/app/static/static_figures/domain-ocean.png?raw=true "Title")
-  - From Domain name service provides.
-I.e Namecheap
+  - From Domain name service providers. i.e Namecheap
-    - Click manage, on the right or the domain you just bought
+    - Click manage, on the right of the domain you just bought
     - Navigate to name servers, change the section to custom DNS then add all the nameservers copied from the digital ocean which are
       - Ns1.digitalocean.com.
       - Ns2.digitalocean.com.